3I/ATLAS: Discovery

+Evolution of 3I/ATLAS as seen by the Vera C. Rubin Observatory's LSSTCam during science validation observations.
+The four inset images show the comet on 21 June 2025 (ten days before discovery), 2 July, 3 July, and 19 July 2025.
+The upper portion shows the comet's trajectory through the inner Solar System, including the positions of the planets and the Jupiter flyby on 16 March 2026.

 Further observations

 Light curve plot showing the measured brightness of 3I/ATLAS from May to August 2025, expressed in apparent magnitude.
 The brightness of 3I/ATLAS increases over time because it was approaching the Sun during this time interval.
 The gray shaded region represents the time when 3I/ATLAS was observed by the Transiting Exoplanet Survey Satellite (TESS).

 3I/ATLAS imaged by the James Webb Space Telescope's NIRSpec on 6 August 2025, showing an extended coma (left image).
 The two image panels on the right show how the brightness of 3I/ATLAS's coma changes depending on the wavelength of light, due to infrared light emission from the rotation and vibration of gas molecules in the coma.
 The middle image shows carbon dioxide emission and the right image shows water vapor emission in 3I/ATLAS.

-Observations by David Jewitt and Jane Luu using the Nordic Optical Telescope on 2 July 2025 confirmed that 3I/ATLAS was "clearly active" with a diffuse appearance.
+Observations by David C. Jewitt and Jane Luu using the Nordic Optical Telescope on 2 July 2025 confirmed that 3I/ATLAS was "clearly active" with a diffuse appearance.
 Miguel R. Alarcón and a team of researchers of the IAC (Instituto de Astrofísica de Canarias) using Teide Observatory's Two-meter Twin Telescope also found cometary activity on the same date.
 Multiple different telescopes showed that the comet's coma had a reddish color indicative of dust, similar to that of the previous interstellar comet 2I/Borisov.
 A study published by Toni Santana-Ros and colleagues in August 2025 reported that 3I/ATLAS's coma had become redder throughout July 2025, indicating an evolving surface or coma composition as a result of 3I/ATLAS's increasing cometary activity.

 On 6 July, additional observations were published, including Zwicky Transient Facility (I41) precoveries from several nights between 22 May and 21 June 2025.
 An even earlier precovery from 21 May 2025, made at Weizmann Astrophysical Observatory (M01), was published on 18 July 2025.